 Medical care for patients and the well-being of our more than 300,000 employees are among the most important engagement areas of our human rights due diligence.
 We are aware that respecting human rights extends beyond our own company operations and core business.
-We consider human rights issues when selecting and cooperating with our suppliers and business partners, both in procurement and in sales and distribution.
+We consider human rights issues when selecting and cooperating with our suppliers and business partners, in procurement, sales, and distribution.
+We expect them, among other requirements, to commit to compliance with the principles set out in our Human Rights Statement.
+We specify and communicate these expectations in our Code of Conduct for Business Partners.
 We are working to increase the transparency of our supply chains.
-The knowledge gained by doing so helps us to ensure secure supplies while reducing human rights risks in the procurement of important raw materials and supplies, as shown in the chapter Supply Chain.
+The knowledge gained by doing so helps us to ensure secure supplies while reducing human rights risks in the procurement of important raw materials and supplies, as shown in the Supply chain section.

 Health is a human right

-According to the United Nations Universal Declaration of Human Rights, every human being has the right to a standard of living adequate for health and well-being.
-This includes adequate health care.
-As a globally active health care Group, Fresenius contributes to improving access to affordable, high-quality health care in many countries.
+According to the United Nations (UN) Universal Declaration of Human Rights, every human being has the right to a standard of living adequate for health and well-being.
+This includes adequate healthcare.
+As a globally active healthcare Group, Fresenius contributes to improving access to affordable, high-quality healthcare in many countries.

-Fresenius is committed to respecting and upholding human rights.
-We underline this commitment with a Group-wide Human Rights Statement, which the Management Board adopted in 2018.
-The statement is based on the United Nations (UN) Universal Declaration of Human Rights and the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work.
-It covers human rights issues that are of particular importance to our Group, which include prohibiting exploitative and illegal child labor or forced labor, preventing discrimination, promoting equal opportunities, and creating safe working conditions.
+Fresenius is committed to respecting human rights.
+We underline this commitment with our Group-wide Human Rights Statement, which the Management Board adopted in 2018 for the first time.
+The statement is guided by the UN Universal Declaration of Human Rights and the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work.
+It covers our fundamental principles on human rights, which include prohibiting exploitative and illegal child labor or forced labor, preventing discrimination, promoting equal opportunities, and creating safe working conditions.

-The publication of the statement also marked the starting point for our Human Rights Program, which establishes preventive measures helping Fresenius to prevent or reduce human rights risks in its business processes and includes human rights risks in our Group-wide risk management.
-The measures of the Human Rights Program are closely aligned with the UN Guiding Principles on Business and Human Rights and build on its five elements: establishment of fundamentals, risk analysis, measures and integration, reporting, and grievance mechanisms.
+The adoption and publication of the statement at this time also marked the starting point for our Human Rights Program, which establishes preventive measures helping Fresenius to identify and address human rights risks in its business processes and includes human rights risks in our Group-wide risk management.
+The measures of the Human Rights Program are closely aligned with the UN Guiding Principles on Business and Human Rights (UNGP) and build on its five elements: establishment of fundamentals, risk analysis, measures and integration, reporting, and grievance mechanisms.

 In 2019, we identified and defined human rights topics that are of particular importance for the Group in a comprehensive project involving all business segments.
-They include access to health care, working conditions in the supply chain, and preventing discrimination and promoting equal opportunities.
+They include access to healthcare, working conditions in our own operations and in the supply chain, patient and product safety, health hazards from disposal, and preventing discrimination and promoting equal opportunities.
 Our business activities and relationships can have impacts on human rights in these areas.
 In addition, the business segments work on potential issues specific to their business, such as potential environmental impacts related to production.
 This analysis forms the basis for identifying potential human rights violations and gives us the opportunity to develop necessary measures.
 In 2020, a Group-wide methodology for human rights risk analysis was initiated to identify and prevent or mitigate human rights violations at an early stage – and to then define further measures in the business segments.
+We report on the progress achieved in the Progress and measures in 2022 section.

 Organization and responsibilities